← Back to Blog

 The hallmarks of a useful objective: it uses a specific, observable verb (not "understand" or "know"), it specifies the content to which the skill applies, and it is measurable in the sense that you could determine whether students achieved it.

 The objective drives every other decision in the plan.
-If the activity does not give students practice with the objective, it should be cut.
+If the activity does not give students practice with the objective, cut it.
 If the assessment does not measure the objective, it is measuring something else.

-Noting which standards the lesson addresses is useful documentation and clarifies that the lesson is doing standards-required work.
-More importantly, checking standards alignment forces the question: does this lesson contribute to the grade-level expectations, or is it content that sounded interesting but does not advance required learning?
+Noting which standards the lesson addresses clarifies that the lesson is doing grade-level required work.
+More importantly, checking alignment forces the question: does this lesson contribute to required expectations, or is it interesting content that does not advance the standards?

-In most lesson plan formats, standards alignment is listed briefly (the standard code and a short descriptor).
-The substance is in the objective — a well-written objective makes the standards connection explicit.
+In most lesson plan formats, standards alignment is listed briefly (the code and a short descriptor).
+The substance is in the objective — a well-written objective makes the standards connection explicit without needing a paragraph of justification.

 A list of what you need to teach the lesson.
 Its function is practical: it is a checklist for preparation.
 Nothing derails a lesson faster than discovering mid-class that the handouts were not printed or the technology is not working.